ntop/n2n/doc/Authentication.md

 This example also lists another user `sister` (with the same secret password `007`).
 The users become part of the preceding community name, `netleo` in this case.
 The public keys are cryptographically tied only to the user name, not to the community name.
 That way, to switch a user from one community to another, her line can easily be copied from one community section to another.
 By the way, do not forget to provide the `community.list` file to the supernode through the `-c community.list` parameter.

-Current supernode behavior does not limit the simultanious usage of usernames, i.e. one username can be used from several edges at the same time.
+Current supernode behavior does not limit the simultaneous usage of usernames, i.e. one username can be used from several edges at the same time.
 However, it is recommended to use a distinct username and password for each edge or computer.
 Your management port output will be much more meaningful then with the `HINT` column showing the related username.
 Also, the auto IP address feature, i.e. not using `-a <IP address>` at the edge, will more likely assign unique addresses as those depend on the username.

 If a user chooses a new password or needs to be excluded from accessing the community (stolen edge scenario), the corresponding line of the `community.list` file can be replaced with a newly generated one or be deleted respectively.
 Restarting the supernode or issuing the `reload_communities` command to the management port is required after performing changes to make the supernode(s) read in this data again.

 When using this feature federation-wide, i.e. across several supernodes, please make sure to keep all supernodes' `community.list` files in sync.
 So, if you delete or change a user one supernode (or add it), you need to do it at all supernodes.
 There is no built-in sync for the `community.list` files across the federation.
 External tools such as _Syncthing_ or your very own script-driven scp-based-file-distribution might be of assistance.
 Also, with every change, you need to restart the supernode or issue the `reload_communites` command to the management port as outlined above.

 With a view to the detailed explanations below, your supernode(s) should have a non-default federation name given by the `-F <federation name>` command line parameter, e.g. `-F secretFed`.
-It is used to derive a priavte key at the supernode side and is only to be shared among supernodes.
+It is used to derive a private key at the supernode side and is only to be shared among supernodes.

 #### Edge

-The edge takes the username with the already present, identifying command line paramater `-I <username>`.
+The edge takes the username with the already present, identifying command line parameter `-I <username>`.
 The password goes into `-J <password>`.
 Continuing the given example, the edge is invoked by

 ```
 [user@host n2n]$ sudo ./edge -l <supernode:port> -c netleo -I logan -J 007 <your additional parameters>